EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: Experiments

 \section{Experiments}

-\textbf{Models and tasks.} We conducted experiments on Vicuna models (with sizes of 7B, 13B, 33B), LLaMA2-chat models (7B, 13B, 70B) and Mixtral 8x7B Instruct-v0.1, encompassing the common sizes of current mainstream Large Language Models (LLMs).
-Our evaluations span dialogue and mathematical reasoning tasks.
-For dialogue tasks, we utilized the MT-bench, which comprises highly realistic situational questions designed to test a model's capabilities in multi-turn conversations and adherence to instructions.
-For mathematical reasoning tasks, we employed the GSM8K \cite{cobbe2021training} dataset, consisting of high-quality grade school math problems created by human problem writers.
+\textbf{Models and tasks.} We conducted experiments on Vicuna models (7B, 13B, 33B), LLaMA2-chat models (7B, 13B, 70B), and Mixtral 8x7B Instruct, encompassing the common sizes of current mainstream LLMs.
+We evaluated EAGLE across multiple tasks including multi-turn dialogue, code generation, mathematical reasoning, and instruction following, employing the MT-bench \cite{zheng2023judging}, HumanEval \cite{chen2021evaluating}, GSM8K \cite{cobbe2021training}, and Alpaca \cite{alpaca} datasets, respectively.
 Speculative sampling \cite{leviathan2023fast} conducted experiments with a batch size of 1, a setting subsequently adopted by other works such as DistillSpec \cite{zhou2023distillspec} and BiLD \cite{kim2023speculative}.
 Similarly, the majority of our experiments also adopted this setting.
 Experiments with a batch size greater than 1 are presented in Section \ref{sec:bsne1}.

-\textbf{Metrics.} Similar to other methods based on speculative sampling, EAGLE primarily focuses on latency rather than throughput.
-Following the methodology of DistillSpec, we assess acceleration effects using the following metrics: \begin{itemize} \item Walltime speedup ratio: The actual test speedup ratio relative to vanilla auto-regressive decoding. \item Average acceptance length $\tau$: The average number of tokens accepted per forward pass of the original LLM. \item Acceptance rate $\alpha$: The ratio of the number of tokens accepted to the number of tokens generated during the draft phase.
-The acceptance rate metric measures the accuracy of drafts.
-For tree draft, multiple tokens may be sampled at the same location, yet only one token is accepted, rendering the acceptance rate metric unsuitable for assessment in this context.
-Therefore, for the experiments reported in this paper concerning acceptance rate, we do not use tree draft but rather chain draft, similar to speculative sampling and DistillSpec.
-The draft model of EAGLE takes feature sequence and a token sequence as input.
-The auto-regressive processing of features in the draft phase can lead to the propagation of errors.
-We define the Acceptance rate when the input contains $n$ features predicted by the draft model, which may include errors, as $n\text{-}\alpha$. \end{itemize}
+\textbf{Metrics.} Like other speculative sampling-based methods, EAGLE primarily focuses on latency rather than throughput.
+We assess acceleration effects using the following metrics: \begin{itemize} \item Walltime speedup ratio: The actual test speedup ratio relative to vanilla autoregressive decoding. \item Average acceptance length $\tau$: The average number of tokens accepted per forward pass of the target LLM. \item Acceptance rate $\alpha$: The ratio of accepted to generated tokens during drafting, gauges draft accuracy.
+It's less applicable for tree drafts due to multiple tokens sampled per location with only one accepted.
+Hence, when measuring this metric, \textbf{we utilize chain drafts without tree attention}, aligning with speculative sampling and DistillSpec.
+EAGLE's draft model inputs feature and token sequences.
+Autoregressive feature processing can propagate errors, so we measure the acceptance rate as $n\text{-}\alpha$, considering $n$ features predicted by the draft model, potentially with inaccuracies. \end{itemize}